-Scott has been recognized for his community service, most recently as NAMI-Davidson County’s 2014 Community Services award.
-Other honors include the 2011 Community Leadership Award for Tennessee from the Human Rights Campaign, recognition for co-chairing the CASA Red Shoe Party in 2010 and 2011, the 2006 Eli Lilly Inc., “Heroes in the Fight” Individual Community Supporter Award, the 2005 I.C.
-Hope Award, inclusion in the Tennessean’s “Top 40 under 40 Young Leaders in Middle Tennessee”, and TCCY Mid-Cumberland regional Child Advocate of the Year (twice).
+Scott has been recognized for his community service, most recently as NAMI Tennessee’s 2016 Professional of the Year.
+Other honors include NAMI-Davidson County’s 2014 Community Services Award, the 2011 Community Leadership Award for Tennessee from the Human Rights Campaign, recognition for co-chairing the CASA Red Shoe Party in 2010 and 2011, the 2006 Eli Lilly Inc., “Heroes in the Fight” Individual Community Supporter Award, the 2005 I.C.
+Hope Award, inclusion in the Tennessean’s “Top 40 under 40 Young Leaders in Middle Tennessee”, and TCCY Mid-Cumberland Regional Child Advocate of the Year (twice).

 Scott has been involved numerous community agencies and organizations over the past several years.
 He is past chair of the Community Foundation of Middle Tennessee’s Brooks Fund Advisory Council (having been a member since 2008).
 A dedicated volunteer, he frequently advocates for children and families through the Court Appointed Special Advocates (CASA), the Foster Care Review Board, the Nashville Citizen’s Police Alumni Association, Leadership Donelson-Hermitage group and by serving as a surrogate parent for Metro Nashville Public Schools.